ultwill/JamminGems/README.md

 # TetraGems
- A matching game about falling gems.
+ A hectic matching game of falling gems.

-GitHub desktop is so much easier; try it.